WHAT IS BUY SOCIAL?

 Buying social is about using your money, as an individual or a business, to create a positive impact on the world that we live in.
 When you buy from a social enterprise you are choosing to spend your money with a business that is giving something back, reinvesting their profits to address the most pressing issues, from homelessness and unemployment to ethical trade and climate change.

 Let our short animation explain.
 Narrated by John Bird, founder of The Big Issue, featuring Jamie Oliver and Rachel Stevens.

 WHY THE BUY SOCIAL CAMPAIGN?

-Research with our members revealed that one of the key things they wanted was for Social Enterprise UK to drive more business their way.
-We decided that a campaign would be the best way to make this happen and worked with our members to create the Buy Social campaign brand.
+Research with our members revealed that they wanted Social Enterprise UK to drive more business their way.
+We thought that a campaign would be the best way to make this happen and worked with our members to create Buy Social.

-To deliver a targeted campaign, it was decided that we would target three core customer bases: social enterprises, the private sector and consumers - but reach out to them one at a time over a three year period.
-Future activitiy will support charities and universities to buy from social enterprises.
+It was decided that we would target three core customer bases: social enterprises, the private sector and consumers - and reach out to them one at a time.
+We have since supported parliament, and are planning to reach out to universities and charities.

 BUY SOCIAL DIRECTORY